 ATTeST, the first multinational trial aimed at treating A-T, was established by the Italian company EryDel.
 The A-T Society was part of the consortium awarded a European Commission Grant to support the trial in 2015.
 The randomised, double blind, placebo controlled trial will determine if the steroid, dexamethasone sodium phosphate, will delay the progression of ataxia in A-T patients, who are still able to walk.
 Red blood cells taken from an A-T individual are loaded with dexamethasone, then infused back into the bloodstream.
 The dexamethasone diffuses slowly over 3-4 weeks, avoiding harmful side effects caused by a burst of the steroid.

 Currently, at Nottingham 11 UK A-T children aged 6-12 years have progressed through the trial with 9 having completed more than 12 months of treatment.
 Globally there have been 175 participants in 22 centres, with only 13 (7%) leaving the trial early.
 Recruitment to the trial is now closed.
-We will keep you informed of the results, but that may not be for 1 to 2 years yet.

 N-Acetyl-L-Leucine (IB1001) Clinical Trial